 - Small businesses generated 7,216 net jobs in 2019.
 Firms employing fewer than 20 individuals added 5,328 net jobs.
 Businesses with 20–99 employees created only 714 net jobs.

-- Industries with the largest share of small business employees include:
+- These industries have the largest share of small business employees:

-- The mining, quarrying, oil and gas extraction sectors have the smallest number of small businesses.
-A cumulative total of 81 firms.
+- The mining, quarrying, and oil and gas extraction sectors have the smallest number of small businesses—cumulative total of 81 firms.